15 common decorating mistakes and how to fix them!

 Without a focal point, a room can feel chaotic and lack a sense of harmony.

-Choose a central element that draws the eye’s attention, such as a large piece of artwork, a statement piece of furniture, or an eye-catching architectural feature.
-Itโs important to have a focal point in a room to allow your eyes a place to rest.
+Choose a central element that draws the eye’s attention, such as a large piece of artwork, a statement furniture piece, or an eye-catching architectural feature.
+It’s important to have a focal point in a room to allow your eyes a place to rest.
 Ideally, you will have only one or two focal points in each room.
-Arrange other items such as furniture and your best accessories around the focal point to draw all attention to it.
+Arrange other items, such as furniture and your best accessories, around the focal point to draw all attention to it.

-Some items you may use as a focal point in a living room could be a fireplace, artwork or a gallery wall, entertainment center, bookcase or built-ins, or a view out a large window.
+Some great places you may use as a focal point in a living room could be a fireplace, artwork or a gallery wall, an entertainment center, a bookcase, or built-ins, or a view out a large window.

 Finding a focal point in a bedroom is just as important as it is in any other room of your home.
 The focal point will set the tone for the room and create a sense of balance and visual interest.